• Pricing

 Maximum container width (100%)

-Use the Javascript tab to write your own logic.
+Use the JS / TSX tab to write your own logic.

 ⛳️ jQuery is already loaded.

-⛳️ The code is run in the DOMContentLoaded event.
+⛳️ The code runs after in the DOMContentLoaded event.

-You can upload any JS/CSS files using the require method.
-Using this method works the same way as adding JS/CSS code in the HTML tab.
+You can upload any JS/CSS files (in the CJS format) using the require method.
+Using this method works the same way as adding JS/CSS code in the HTML tab using script or link tags.

 The method accepts two arguments: